Investment Banking Tutorials

 Let’s have a look at these benefits –

 - The first and the most important benefit of all is the percentage of profits banks make by involving themselves in proprietary trading.
 By doing their own trading, they’re able to keep all their money.
-It means the banks are making and keeping 100% profits from proprietary trading.
+It means the banks are making and keeping 100% of profits from proprietary trading.

 - The second benefit of going for prop trading is that the firms/banks can stock the securities for future use, and at a later day the banks can sell these securities to the clients who would like to buy them.

-- The third benefit of prop trading is that bank can quickly become the key players in the market.
+- The third benefit of prop trading is that the bank can quickly become the key players in the market.
 Since the banks have access to the information no investors would have access to, the full benefit would only be exploited by the banks.

 - The fourth benefit of proprietary trading is that prop traders can use advanced and sophisticated technology and automated software which the investors may not afford to use.